Netflix-Skunkworks/mesos-on-pi/README.md

 chmod 0600 /var/swap2
 mkswap /var/swap2
 swapon /var/swap2
-free -h (confirm that swap is enabled)
+free -h
 ```
 Please confirm that you see free swap space based on the last command

+### Building mesos inside of Docker on your Raspberry Pi 3
 ```
 cd mesos-docker
 docker build -t mesos-build:arm-mesos-0.24.1